It will be set five or six years after the first film

 In a separate interview with Screen Daily, Guadagnino has suggested the film could also deal with the Iraq War and would be set within the political context around 1990.
 But, this doesn’t corroborate with the director’s more recent statements about the film taking place five or six years after the original, which was set in 1983, and so remains to be seen.
 He told Screen Daily in October: “It is the time of the fall of communism and the start of the new world order and the so-called ’The End of History’ that Francis Fukuyama established then.
 It would be the beginning of the Berlusconi era in Italy and it would mean dealing with the war of Iraq.”

 Has filming started?

-No. According to USA Today the script still needs to be finished before filming can begin.
+No. According to a report from USA Today in March, the script still needs to be finished before filming can begin.

 Will James Ivory be involved?

 Ivory, whose screenplay for the film has won an Oscar and a BAFTA, has previously cast doubt over a sequel going ahead, saying he has not been contacted about making one.